cu-library/carto-2016/carto2016_fireinsurance.md

 - In ArcMAp, used the georefencing toolbar to add roughly 8-12 ground control points.
 - Used multiple referencing layers:
-  - 1928 air photos from the city of ottawa
+  - 1928 air photos from the City of Ottawa
-  - Current Ottawa-Gatineau open data streetfile (downloaded from city of Ottawa and ville de Gatineau)
+  - Current Ottawa-Gatineau open data street files (downloaded from [City of Ottawa](http://data.ottawa.ca/dataset/roads) and [Ville de Gatineau](http://www.gatineau.ca/donneesouvertes/fiche_metadonnees_en.aspx?id=872107914))
-- Georeferenced the FIP to MTM zone 9
+- Georeferenced the FIP to MTM Zone 9
 ---
 ## Potential Issues

-- Source data used is at least 30 years more up-to-date than year of FIP
+- Source data used to georeference is at least 30 years more up-to-date than year of FIPs
-- No data-frame or coordinate system used in FIP
+- No data frame or coordinate system was used in FIPs

 ---
 ## Creating the Index
 - Once the fire insurance plans were georeferenced, we created the index in ArcMap:
-  1. Created a personal Geodatabase and created an empty mosaic dataset in it
+  1. Created a personal geodatabase and added an empty mosaic dataset
-  2. Added the FIP rasters to the mosaic dataset (this built footprints, but not accurate)
+  2. Added the FIP rasters to the mosaic dataset (this built footprints, but was not accurate)
-  3. Used the build footprints tool to make the index perfectly around each of the rasters
+  3. Used the [Build Footprints tool](http://desktop.arcgis.com/en/arcmap/10.3/tools/data-management-toolbox/build-footprints.htm) to make the index polygons fit perfectly around each of the rasters
-  4. Exported the footprints layer from the mosaic dataset in the table of contents
+  4. Exported the footprints layer from the mosaic dataset

-- For each polygon, added a link to that particular sheet on LAC's website
+- In the attribute table, added a URL link for each polygon to the corresponding sheet on LAC's website
 - Used ArcGIS Online to host the index
 ---
 ![Fire Insurance Plans overlap](http://cu-library.github.io/carto-2016/images/new_index.jpg "FIP Index online")